beansai/beans-tutorials/beans-route/assignees-management/README.md

 | --- | --- | --- | --- |
 | **assignee** | Array of Assignee Object | [] | A list of Assignee Object |

+* When processing objects, ignore fields you do not need
+* When a field isn't there, assume nominal default (e.g "" for String, 0 for number, etc)

 ### Assignee Object
 | Field | Type | Default | Description |
 | ----------- | ----------- | ----------- | ----------- |